samquiring/FunkoBot-python/README.md

 # Botting_sites_python
  A python bot made using selenium to purchase items right when they drop from selected sites

+ This was orignally made specifically for funkopop drops but it should work for any drop

- Currently functional bots: Funko.com, Hottopic
+ Currently functional bots: Funko.com, Hottopic.com

  How to run:
  1. Download all files